-Diverse dining, cultural and entertainment scenes, beautiful beaches and parks, and great schools including Loyola University, the neighborhood offers its residents much to love.
 Bordering Evanston to the north, Rogers Park is the furthest north of the Chicago neighborhoods.
-Despite this distance–with the CTA Red Line, lots of bus lines, and the Metra–the Loop and the rest of Chicago is a simple commute!
+The neighborhood offers its residents much to love — including diverse dining, exciting cultural scenes, and great schools.
+Great public transportation (CTA Red Line, bus lines, and the Metra) makes the Loop and the rest of Chicago is a simple commute!

 The community hosts a number of events all year long.
 The Glenwood Arts Fest in August features more than 150 artists and has live entertainment on three outdoor stages.
 Other great events include the weekly Glenwood Farmers Market, offering sustainable produce, and Celebrate Clark Street, featuring live world music and an international food and street market.

 Great beaches, lush parks, and other facilities give Rogers Park residents great recreation opportunities.
 Picturesque local beaches including Jarvis Beach and Leone Beach (Chicago’s largest) are perfect for a relaxing summer day.
 Residents enjoy swimming in the clear water, grilling, and maybe even a soccer or softball game.

 Indian Boundary Park is a paradise for kids, featuring a unique wooden playground, a lagoon area, and a historic fieldhouse offering music and arts programming.
 Other parks include lovely Loyola Park on Lake Michigan, and Touhy and Pottawatomie Park with youth and adult sports fields, equipped fieldhouses, and summer day camps.

 Early Years (1836-1883)